 - Tap Start Attempt.

-- Tap Save for Later if you aren't finished working or Submit to turn in your assignment now.
+- Tap Save for Later if you aren't finished working or Submit to turn in your test now.

 If you see that Drafts are disabled and you can't save for later, your instructor selected a setting that requires you to complete the test in one session.

-The Blackboard app supports these mobile compatible test questions:
+The Blackboard app supports these test questions for Original courses:

 - Multiple Choice